GXDE-OS/gxde-k9/README.md

 Options:
   --slimy-dir <path>   Specify the directory to monitor for .slimy scripts.
   --timer-dir <path>   Specify the directory to monitor for .timer files.
+  --shot-dir <path>    Specify the location for the .shot DIR.
   --pid-dir <path>     Specify the location for the PID DIR.
+  --termux             Use ${HOME}/gxde-k9/ as monitor directory to adapt termux.
   -h                   Show this help message and exit.

 Description:
   K9 Lick Daemon gen 2 monitors a specified directory for .slimy scripts and executes them.
 It also supports .timer files with crontab-like schedules.
-  By default, it monitors /usr/share/gxde-k9/slimy/ and /usr/share/gxde-k9/timer/, as well as user-specific directories: $HOME/.local/share/GXDE/gxde-k9/slimy/ and $HOME/.local/share/GXDE/gxde-k9/timer/.
+  By default, it monitors /usr/share/gxde-k9/slimy/ and /usr/share/gxde-k9/timer/, as well as user-specific directories: /home/shenmo-ikun/.local/share/GXDE/gxde-k9/slimy/ and /home/shenmo-ikun/.local/share/GXDE/gxde-k9/timer/.

 Timer Example:
 * * * * * | <command>